Immigration Services Agency “Efforts Toward Human Trafficking Countermeasures” Top Page

 Human trafficking refers to the use of violence, threats, abduction, scams, or other such means that take advantage of vulnerable persons to obtain, transport, or receive such persons for the purpose of exploiting them by forcing them into prostitution or other labor.

-Various support centers of relevant administrative organs, including the Immigration Bureau, respond to cases of persons who have been determined to be victims of human trafficking (or possibly victims of such).
+Various support centers of relevant administrative organs, including the Immigration Services Agency, respond to cases of persons who have been determined to be victims of human trafficking (or possibly victims of such).
 With the primary goal of protecting victims, these government agencies will also seek the judgment of specialist administrative organs when necessary and mutually cooperate to handle cases of trafficking.

 If you are a victim of human trafficking or have information about an instance of human trafficking, please contact the following centers for help.